Top 10 SEA Athletes Philippines Track and Field

 #7 Erlinda Lavandia 4 Individual Golds

-The sole Gold medalist in Athletics for the Philippines in 1977.
+The sole Gold medalist in for Philippines Track and Field in 1977.
 She went on to win three in a throw-in 1979 and 1981.
 After that, losing her title and then regained it in 1985.

 #8 Isidro Del Prado 4 Golds